 City of Bellingham Self-Guided Historic Tours

-Experience the evolution of downtown Bellingham through historic photographs available as a “Desktop Tour” for your computer.
+Go on a self-guided outdoor walking tour of Bellingham.
+Experience the evolution of downtown Bellingham through historic photographs available as an interactive story map on your smart phone (or on your desktop computer if you want an armchair tour).
 You will see how downtown has changed since the first settlers arrived in 1852.
 Photos are from the Whatcom Museum’s Photo Archives.
-To take the Desktop Tour visit www.cob.org/historytours.
+To take the tour visit www.cob.org/historytours.

 History Sunset Cruises

-Join us aboard San Juan Cruises’ Victoria Star for the Whatcom Museum History Sunset Cruises during the months of July, August, and the first two weeks of September.
+Join us aboard San Juan Cruises’ Victoria Star for the Whatcom Museum History Sunset Cruises during the months of July and August for a waterside history lesson narrated by local historians.
 Visit the History Sunset Cruise page for more info.

 The Whatcom Museum is a major resource for teachers and students, providing school presentations to thousands of students annually.
 We offer interactive tours of both temporary and permanent exhibitions led by staff or trained docents, as well as self-guided tours.
 While many of our programs target a specific age range or curriculum unit, most programs can be customized for any grade level, from preschool through high school and college.
 We encourage teachers to preview exhibitions and provide us with input about their education needs.
 Whatcom Museum education programs are aligned with local school district curriculum and the Washington State Essential Academic Learning Requirements.
 For more information visit our School Tours page.